codeWithNithin/advanced-frontend-elite-2.0/html-the essentials/setup-first-html/setup-html-notes.md

 - type - diffrent types of input like, text, checkbox, button, color picker, date picker etc.
 - textarea - can enter an bunch of input
 - table
+- anchor tag, to add hyper links - it can be external site or it can be any text in our html
+- hr -> adds the horizontal line.

 # doctype